uttkarsh-thakur26/uttkarsh-thakur26/README.md

 I am a final-year **B.Tech Computer Science** student at **Bennett University** (CGPA **8.17/10**, graduating May 2027), working mostly in **Java and Spring Boot** on the backend and **Python** for AI/ML.

-Currently going deeper on **distributed systems** and **multi-agent coordination**, which I presented as a seminar talk on agreement loops in multi-agent systems.

 ---

 ## Tech Stack